 Italy reopened its borders for travellers from Europe on June 3.

-On June 4, Russia’s total number of infections across the country surged past the 440,000 mark, with the death toll also continuing to mount.
+On June 4, Russia’s total number of infections across the country surged past 440,000, with the death toll also continuing to mount.

-At least two US senators accused China of hiding data from the World Health Organization that could have altered the course of the coronavirus outbreak, even as a Chinese official denied delays in sharing information, saying the government acted openly and transparently.
+At least two US senators accused China of hiding data from the WHO that could have altered the course of the coronavirus outbreak, even as a Chinese official denied delays in sharing information, saying the government acted openly and transparently.

 On June 5, India recorded another record single-day spike in cases with more than 9,800 infections, taking the country’s toll to 226,770.
 The total number of deaths surpassed 6,000.

 Following a public backlash, Turkey cancelled a decision to impose a new, two-day weekend curfew in 15 of the country’s hardest-hit provinces and cities.

 On June 6, the WHO changed its position on face masks and encouraged people to wear them in crowded places.

 Meanwhile, Brazil’s President Jair Bolsonaro threatened to pull his country out of the WHO, accusing the body of being “partisan” and “political”.